Only students who have a Social Security Number (SSN) and also have any out of pocket payment for eligible fees will get a 1098-T form.

 Keep it for your records.
 Since SMC sends your 1098-T information to the IRS, there is no need to attach a copy of the form to your tax return.
 The information contained in the 1098-T will help you to determine if you may claim the HOPE or the Lifetime Learning education tax credits.

 Reporting to the IRS depends primarily on your SSN, so it is very important for you to have the correct information on file with the College.
-Please go to the Admissions Office of SMC for any corrections to your SSN.
+Please contact the Admissions Office of SMC at firstname.lastname@example.org for any corrections to your SSN.

-Please go to the Admissions Office of SMC for any corrections to your name.
+Please contact the Admissions Office of SMC at email@example.com for any corrections to your name.

 Box 1 ("Payments received for qualified tuition and related expenses") of your 1098-T displays the net amount of payments received during the tax year (January - December) that were required as a condition of your enrollment and attendance.
 To "qualify," payments must relate to an academic period for which fees are due and payable during the tax year, and for which instruction begins no later than March of the following tax year.
 The amount is calculated by summing the "qualified" portions of registration and course materials fees, less any refunds or reductions of these fees due to enrollment changes.